Sometimes in coming along side of people to help them resolve their problems, they stop making progress. They no longer move forward.

-The counselor must identify what is blocking the person from doing so.
-These issues must be resolved before you are able to go on.
-Common blockages are:
+The counselor must identify what is blocking the person from moving forward.
+These issues must be resolved before they are able to continue making progress.

 - need motivation: When a certain behavior is perceived to be meeting a need, it is difficult to let go.
 People usually do not hold on unless they are getting something out of it.
 Why do abused women keep going back into an abusive situation?
 What they fear they will lose surpasses what they must put up with.
 The counselor must work with the counselee to understand a better source for having the need met .... in Christ.